rachitkinger/qs-optimisation/README.md

 ## QS Optimisation Project Page

-This page contains the latest version of the optimisation webapp and the Excel macro.
+This page contains the latest version of the [optimisation webapp](https://jpdms.shinyapps.io/qs-optimiser/).

 ### What the project aims to achieve
 1. To reduce manual effort in identifying which campaigns need optimisation to improve campaign's quality score